 The power and actual specifications of 17 inch and smaller laptops are usually quite similar.
 There is not that much extra power that you will get for upgrading to a 17 inch.
 The main thing actually can be the screen reality that you will get.

-However, the one thing that differs quite a bit is most 17 inches on the market are that 17-inch laptops usually have quite a big power adaptor, which is not a USB C adaptor.
+However, the one thing that differs quite a bit in most 17 inches on the market is that 17-inch laptops usually have quite a big power adaptor, which is not a USB C adaptor.

 You will have a barrel connector, and this means that you cannot bring a smaller charger.
 There is a vital importance of the USB C adaptor.
 Suppose you lost your charger, you can buy or get it quickly in case of a C-type adaptor, but you will have to face some difficulty to get it at ease when it comes to big power adaptors.